 Downy mildew is a fungal disease caused by cool temperatures combined with high humidity; it results in yellow spots appearing on upper surfaces of leaves with white mold developing underneath them along with stunted growth in affected plants.
 Powdery mildew is another fungal disease caused by warm temperatures combined with high humidity; it results in white powdery spots appearing all over the foliage along with curled up or deformed leaves.
 Various wilts such as Fusarium wilt or Verticillium wilt are caused by soil-borne fungi that attack roots resulting in yellowing or wilting of foliage accompanied by stunted growth in affected plants.
 Bacterial leaf spot is caused by soil-borne bacteria that attack both older and younger foliage resulting in spots developing along edges or veins of affected leaves along with yellowing or wilting occurring throughout plant tissue due to damping off symptoms caused by bacteria entering through wounds made during transplanting processes or through natural openings such as stomata present in all leaf surfaces..
 Finally rusts such as cercospora leaf spot are caused by soil-borne fungi attacking both older and younger foliage leading to yellowish spots appearing all over affected foliage accompanied by reduced yields due to premature defoliation occurring throughout plant tissue due to infections spreading rapidly during warm weather conditions..

-See also What is Strawberry Begonia Plant
+See also What is Sourwood Plant

 In order to protect spinach plants from these pests and diseases it is important to practice good cultural practices such as crop rotation every 2-3 years along with proper fertilization techniques for optimal plant health..
 Additionally it is important to remove any weeds from around base of plant structure since these provide an ideal habitat for various pests..
 Finally it is also important to monitor regularly for signs of pest infestations so that appropriate control measures can be taken if necessary..